Get answers to frequently asked questions.

 We began connecting customers in Spring 2021.
 Choptank Fiber is working as quickly as we can in areas around the Eastern Shore.

 This is a 10-year project that we hope to accelerate with grant funding.

 For specific pricing and plan details, visit our Packages webpage.
 We do plan to offer broadband over fiber optic connections directly to the home.
-We will offer packages up to 1 gigabit speeds and we will not have data caps.
-At this time we will not offer television programming or phone service.
+We will offer packages up to 2.5 gigabit speeds and we will not have data caps.
+We are offering phone service (VoIP) as well.
+At this time we will not offer television programming.

 Fiber to the home (FTTH) is service that delivers broadband to the consumer using fiber optic technology directly to the home.
 Examples of daily applications of FTTH include internet-able devices such as computers, streaming devices (Roku, Apple TV, etc.), gaming systems, web-enabled appliances, and more.